RESILIENCE | STRATEGY | IMPACT

 SOLUTIONS

 The Strategic Readiness Index (SRI) is a facilitated diagnostic framework that evaluates five institutional capabilities and identifies gaps in capacity and alignment.
+It looks at the human readiness aspect of each area as an indicator of psychological safety.
 It is based on the published Strategic Readiness Maturity Model (SRMM).

-The SRI provides scored results, identifies gaps, and delivers actionable recommendations.
+The SRI provides scored results, identifies gaps, and provides actionable recommendations.

 Strategic Readiness Maturity Model (SRMM)